-Note: Assistance animals are not interchangeable.
+\\\Note: Assistance animals are not interchangeable.

-The animal that is approved is the animal that is allowed tocan live in the assisted unit.
+The animal that is approved is the animal that can live in the assisted unit.
 If the family replaces it for a different animal, the approval process must start from the beginning.

 Assistance Animal Permit